Gerald R. Ford-class aircraft carrier: Development

 The current Nimitz-class aircraft carriers in US naval service have been part of United States power projection strategy since Nimitz was commissioned in 1975.
 Displacing about 100,000 tons when fully loaded, a Nimitz-class carrier can steam in excess of 30 kn, cruise without resupply for 90 days, and launch aircraft to strike targets hundreds of miles away.
 The endurance of the Nimitz class is exemplified by USS Theodore Roosevelt, which spent 159 days underway during Operation Enduring Freedom without visiting a port or being refueled.

 The Nimitz design has accommodated many new technologies over the decades, but it has limited ability to support the most recent technical advances.
-As a 2005 Rand report said, "The biggest problems facing the Nimitz class are the limited electrical power generation capability and the upgrade-driven increase in ship weight and erosion of the center-of-gravity margin needed to maintain ship stability."
+As a 2005 RAND report said, "The biggest problems facing the Nimitz class are the limited electrical power generation capability and the upgrade-driven increase in ship weight and erosion of the center-of-gravity margin needed to maintain ship stability."

 With these constraints in mind, the US Navy developed what was initially known as the CVN-21 program, which evolved into CVN-78, Gerald R. Ford.
 Improvements were made through developing technologies and more efficient design.
 Major design changes include a larger flight deck, improvements in weapons and material handling, a new propulsion plant design that requires fewer people to operate and maintain, and a new, smaller island that has been pushed aft.
 Technological advances in electromagnetics have led to the development of an Electromagnetic Aircraft Launch System (EMALS) and an Advanced Arresting Gear (AAG).
 An integrated warfare system, the Ship Self-Defense System (SSDS), has been developed to allow the ship to more easily take on new missions.
 The new Dual Band Radar (DBR) combines S-band and X-band radar.

 These advances will allow the new Gerald R. Ford-class carriers to launch 25% more sorties, generate triple the electrical power with improved efficiency, and offer crew quality-of-life improvements.

 Flight deck

-Catapult No. 4 on the Nimitz class cannot launch fully loaded aircraft because of low wing clearance along the edge of the flight deck.

 The movement of weapons from storage and assembly to the aircraft on the flight deck has also been streamlined and accelerated.
 Ordnance will be lifted to the centralized rearming location via higher-capacity weapons elevators that use linear motors.
 These elevators are located so that ordnance need not cross any areas of aircraft movement, thereby reducing traffic problems in the hangars and on the flight deck.
 In 2008, Rear Admiral Dennis M. Dwyer said these changes will make it hypothetically possible to rearm the airplanes in "minutes instead of hours".